Ideological bias on Wikipedia: Media reporting

 In 2016, Bloomberg News stated, "The encyclopedia's reliance on outside sources, primarily newspapers, means it will be only as diverse as the rest of the media—which is to say, not very."
 In a 2017 article featuring views on alternatives to Wikipedia, Wired magazine noted:

 It's true that the reach and impact of right-wing encyclopedias like Infogalactic and Metapedia remains muted, for now.
 Yet their mere existence is a sign that the appeal of a centralized forum for hashing out the truth is fading.
 Wikipedia might find that its days at the top are numbered.

 In 2018, Haaretz noted "Wikipedia has succeeded in being accused of being both too liberal and too conservative, and has critics from across the spectrum", while also noting that Wikipedia is "usually accused of being too liberal".

-In 2020, The Critic, a British conservative magazine, published an article by two pseudonymous American academics which stated that discussions on Wikipedia's reliable sources noticeboard have resulted in the deprecation of a greater number of right-leaning sources than left-leaning sources.
-The authors asserted that Wikipedia's Arbitration Committee sanctions more right-leaning editors than left-leaning editors on four of approximately thirty contentious topics, and claimed that Wikipedia editors and the Wikimedia Foundation only recognize "one acceptable opinion" on these topics.

 CNN suggested in 2022 that Wikipedia's ideological bias "may match the ideological bias of the news ecosystem".
 The Boston Globe opined, "A Wikipedia editor's interest in an article sprouts from their values and opinions, and their contributions are filtered through their general interpretation of reality.
 Edict or no, a neutral point of view is impossible.
 Not even a Wikipedia editor can transcend that."
 Slate, in a 2022 article, stated "Right-wing commentators have grumbled about [Wikipedia]'s purported left-wing bias for years, but they have been unable to offer a viable alternative encyclopedia option: A conservative version of Wikipedia, Conservapedia, has long floundered with minimal readership", while also noting that conservatives "have not generally attacked Wikipedia as extensively" as other media sources.
-Also in 2022, Vice News reported, "Researchers have found that Wikipedia has a slight Democratic bias on issues of US politics because many of Wikipedia's editors are international, and the average country has views that are to the left of the Democratic party on issues such as healthcare, climate change, corporate power, capitalism, etc."
+Also in 2022, Vice News reported, "Researchers have found that Wikipedia has a slight Democratic bias on issues of U.S. politics because many of Wikipedia's editors are international, and the average country has views that are to the left of the Democratic party on issues such as healthcare, climate change, corporate power, capitalism, etc."